 Remember Freedom, WHW Akademija 2026

-Throughout the program, besides working with WHW in groupand individual modes, the programme will deepen the connection with the Kontaktcollection, which is our partner.
-The Kontakt Collection focuseson Central, Eastern and Southeastern European artistic activity and itsrelations to social and political developments since the late 1950s.
-Byemphasising the power of artworks to process historical burdens andmanipulations, this collection amplifies how artists actively seek allyship andclaim agency through self-organized infrastructures, which is crucial toanalyse and rework in today’s conditions.
-Through a focus on artists and worksfrom the Kontakt collection, participants will have intensive contact with pastartistic endeavours which are not part of widely taught art history.
+Throughout the program, WHW Akademija will deepen the connection with the program’s partner, Kontakt Collection.
+This unique initiative focuses on Central, Eastern, and Southeastern European artistic activity and its relations to social and political developments since the late 1950s.
+By emphasizing the power of artworks to process historical burdens and manipulations, this collection amplifies how artists actively seek allyship and claim agency through self-organized infrastructures, which is crucial to analyze and rework in today’s conditions.

 WHW Akademija is supported by: